Resources Blog Posts

 Environmental history is the often inherently interdisciplinary study of how human beings have interacted with and shaped the natural world around us over time.
 It grew largely out of the conservation and environmental movements in the United States in the 1960s and 1970s, and it continues to grow and adapt to respond to present-day climate concerns and science.

-“Women were rarely mentioned in history books,” which, according to Beverly Fitch McCarthy, one California’s delegates who was selected to attend the 1977 National Women’s Conference, made her come to the realization that she might be a feminist.
+“Women were rarely mentioned in history books,” which, according to Beverly Fitch McCarthy, one of California’s delegates who was selected to attend the 1977 National Women’s Conference, made her come to the realization that she might be a feminist.

 September means the start of a new school year for students, teachers, and school administrators throughout California.
 While the start of a new school year can be both hectic and exciting for all involved, it's also a good time to reflect on goals for the year ahead.
 For example, how are we making sure all students feel supported in the classroom this year?
 How can we advance equity and center accessibility in TK-12 education this school year?